MPOcanes/MPO624-2018/assignments/module1-basicstats/ExamAssignment.md

   a.
 The _value of a standardized variable_ is also called a _Z-score_.
 A **score** is a number used in a test for 'statistical significance', which is a meaasure of the _confidence_ you should have in some _claim_ based on data.
 The Z-score is used in the [_Z test_](https://en.wikipedia.org/wiki/Z-test).
 When your sample is small (N<20 or so), you should instead use the _t-score_ (which is a function of N, as well as of the standardized value; it asymptotes to the Z-score for large N).
 The t-score is used in the [_Student's t-test_](https://en.wikipedia.org/wiki/Student%27s_t-test), the most famous test in statistics.

   b.
 These _tests_ estimate the [p-value](https://en.wikipedia.org/wiki/P-value), which is _the probability that a **randomly generated** score **if the null hypothesis were true**_ would be of _equal or greater magnitude_ than the **actual score**  you are testing before your claim can be declared 'statistically significant'.
-That is, you are testing whether your data _falsifies your null hypothesis._ This is a weak and roundabout measure of the strength of evidence, and requires you to **explicily define your null hypothesis**.
-A serious student should laugh at [this cartoon](https://xkcd.com/882/); and more seriously should read and ponder [this paper](https://journals.ametsoc.org/doi/abs/10.1175/2010JCLI3746.1) or other recent works on the [replication crisis in science](https://en.wikipedia.org/wiki/Replication_crisis), which partly attributed to the disreputable (but tempting) process of [_p-hacking_](https://en.wikipedia.org/wiki/Data_dredging).
+That is, you are testing whether your data _falsifies your null hypothesis._ This is a weak and roundabout measure of the strength of evidence.
+It requires you to **explicily define your null hypothesis**, and also you need to worry about the difference between _a priori_ significance and _a posteriori_ significance, by laughing knowingly at [this cartoon](https://xkcd.com/882/).
+More seriously, you should read and ponder [this paper](https://journals.ametsoc.org/doi/abs/10.1175/2010JCLI3746.1) or other recent works on the [replication crisis in science](https://en.wikipedia.org/wiki/Replication_crisis), which partly attributed to the disreputable (but tempting) process of [_p-hacking_](https://en.wikipedia.org/wiki/Data_dredging).
 Understand this [cartoon](https://xkcd.com/1478/) and _don't be that person!_

 3. Know about linear correlation and regression: Know the definitions of cov(X,Y) = cov(Y,X), std(X) and std(Y), and _r_ (the correlation coefficient).
 Know the definitions of reg(Y,X) and reg(X,Y), which are **not equal**.
 Know that the _fraction of variance explained by the linear regression term_ is equal to the **square of r**.

-4. Know the _principle of least squares_.
-Show that it is equivalent to the principle that _the regression term captures all of the linear relationship with the "predictor" (or "independent") variable_, so that _the residual is uncorrelated with the predictor variable_.
-Know how to explain these principles in your own words -- that is, how to _convince me_ that you really understand them **correctly and completely** -- with extra stars for expressing that _concisely_.
+4. Know the _principle of minimizing the sum of squares of residue_, valid for so many kinds of data modeling (or curve fitting).
+Show that for linear regression, it is equivalent to the simpler principle that _the regression term captures all of the linear relationship with the "predictor" (or "independent") variable_, so that _the residual is uncorrelated with the predictor variable_.
+Know how to explain these principles in your own words -- that is, how to convince me that you really understand them **correctly and completely** -- with extra stars for expressing that _concisely_.

 5. Do the worksheet (ExamAssignment.ipynb) which has the proper math symbols that this .md file can't display.